opus-research/jgit/Documentation/technical/reftable.md

 The first ref block shares the same block as the file header, and is 24 bytes smaller than all other blocks in the file.
-The first block immediately begins after the file header, at offset 24.
+The first block immediately begins after the file header, at position 24.

-If the first block is a log block (a log-only file), its block header begins immediately at offset 24.
+If the first block is a log block (a log-only file), its block header begins immediately at position 24.

 ### Ref block format